NielsHoffmann/MDDay2022_ShaclShenanigans/README.md

 ```
 In this snippet you can see that BRONHOUDER is required, whereas Created_date is optional (but can only occur once). as well as the datatype being a domainvalue for BRONHOUDER and a datetime field for Created_Date.

-So as an extra functionality I'm also writing a script to transform the SHACL constraints to great_expectations suites to test the modelled constraints against the actual data.

 ---